 Does Fucidin H Cream have side effects?

 As a rule, the effects of medications can be unpredictable.
-Reactions to Fucidin H Cream can vary between people, and even for the same person on different occasions.
-That said, the vast majority of people that use Fucidin H cream are fine.
+Reactions to Fucidin H cream can vary between people, and even for the same person on different occasions.
+That said, the vast majority of people who use Fucidin H cream are fine.
 Some, however, will experience side effects.